marcosgvjunior/clustering-code-for-pixel-detectors/README.md

 4. **Unzip the example `input/cs137.zip`:** This will extract `cs137.tpx` file to use in the code.

-5. **Comment/Uncomment the selected code in the macro `clusteringmacro.C`** to choose the desired clustering method.
+5. **Comment/Uncomment the selected code in the macro `clusteringmacro.C`** to choose the desired clustering code.

 6. **Run the `clusteringmacro.C` macro:**
     ```sh